Green coffee bean extract has been one of the hottest weight loss supplements since it can boost your metabolism and

 According to a recent Gallup poll, more than half of Americans say they want to lose weight.
 (1)

 No big surprise there, since nearly two-thirds of Americans are classified as overweight or obese, and carrying extra pounds is considered a leading public health problem in our country.
 (2)

 You may well be one of those contributing to the annual outlay of $60 billion on weight loss products (3), which includes gym memberships, exercise equipment, supplements, and specialty foods.

 We all want to get something for the money we spend, especially when it comes to weight loss aids that claim to help drop numbers on the scale.

 Green coffee bean extract also contains caffeine, which boosts fat oxidation.
-Human studies confirm caffeine boosts metabolism, causing the body to burn more calories, so that’s a good place to start if you enjoy coffee.
+Human studies confirm caffeine boosts metabolism, causing the body to burn more calories, so that’s a good place to start.
 (4)